rhiot/rhiot/iot/readme.md

 From this point forward Camel IoT gateway will be installed on your device as `camel-iot-gateway` service and started whenever the device boots up.

+### Configuration of the gateway

+The gateway configuration file is `/etc/default/camel-labs-iot-gateway`.
+The latter file is loaded by the gateway starting script.
+It means that all the configuration environment variables can be added there.
+For example to set the `foo_bar_baz` configuration property to value `qux`, the following environment variable should be added to the `/etc/default/camel-labs-iot-gateway` file:

+    export foo_bar_baz=qux

 ### Gateway logger configuration

 By default gateway keeps the logging history from the last 14 days.
 Logs are grouped by the days and split into the